 Use this form if someone has used your name or personal information or your financial transaction device (i.e. credit card, checks, etc.) to obtain goods or services.
 This report will not be used to start an investigation, it is only for your records and to report the crime for the purpose of getting reimbursed and satisfy your bank’s requirements.
 If you feel you have information that can be followed up on by a LOCAL Deputy, you need to have a deputy respond to your location in order to properly evaluate the case.

 Report Financial Crimes / Fraud / Identity Theft

 Missing or Lost Property (not stolen)

-Property that belongs to you or to your company is missing or lost and it is valued at less than $1,000.00.
+Property that belongs to you or to your company is missing or lost but has not been stolen.